 Summary

 Overall, it is a sleek and reliable blender that performs most of Vitamix and Blendtec’s functions.
-However, it is designed to run continuously for only 3 min that is not enough to heat soup to the boiling hot temperature.
-The model looks nice and solid but has fairly large dimensions 7.48” x 7.48” x 18.11” (19.00cm x 19.00cm x 46.00 cm), so it will occupy a substantial place on your kitchen counter.
+However, it is designed to run continuously for only 3 min that is not enough to heat soup to a boiling hot temperature.
+The model looks nice and solid but has fairly large dimensions, 7.48” x 7.48” x 18.11” (19.00cm x 19.00cm x 46.00 cm), so it will occupy a substantial place on your kitchen counter.
 The machine comes with a tamper, user manual, and recipe book.
 As indicated on the blender package box, the blender is not very loud and emits 75–85 dB.

 Weak points

-It can have a problem with attaching the jar to the base unit, and as a result, may refuse to run.
+It can have a problem with attaching the jar to the base unit and, as a result, may refuse to run.
 It also may beep without obvious reason.

 Summary

 The second best we consider is the WantJoin Professional Blender.
-It has very fancy looking, and these models try to clone the top-notch Vitamix 5200 model with a few pre-set programs, a programmable timer, and a digital LED display.
+It is very fancy looking, and these models try to clone the top-notch Vitamix 5200 model with a few pre-set programs, a programmable timer, and a digital LED display.
 The blender can run continuously for up to 5 min (while Vitamix’s maximum non-stop operation is up to 10 min) and is able to heat the liquid up to 190F(88C) via frictions.
 It is also comparable to high-performance blender quality blending and functionality but is less reliable than Cosori/BlendWorks because the electronic parts are more likely to break.
 However, if you enjoy pre-set programs, a programmable timer, and a digital control panel, then WantJoinblender will be your obvious choice.
-The brand has very good customer service and comes with a 1‑year limited warranty plus an additional 1 o 2 years warranty extension.
+The brand has very good customer service and comes with a 1‑year limited warranty plus an additional two ( 2) years warranty extension.

-The Rcbt/ Homegeek/ Decen/ Alphawise model the also a very good blender, but we assign the third portion to it in our list.
-Although it seems a very solid blender with a very thick and strong container, it is designed to run only 3 min continuously, so it cannot heat liquids to the boiling hot temperature (the distinguishing feature of the high performing blenders).
-It is not surprising because the motor has only 1200Watts even though it is advertised as 1450 watts.
+The Rcbt/ Homegeek/ Decen/ Alphawise model is also a very good blender, but we assign the third portion to it in our list.
+Although it seems a very solid blender with a very thick and strong container, it is designed to run for only 3 min continuously, so it cannot heat liquids to a boiling hot temperature (the distinguishing feature of high-performing blenders).
+It is not surprising because the motor has only 1200 watts even though it is advertised as 1450 watts.
 However, it still performs most of the high-end machine’s functions with almost similar quality.
 The blender control panel is equipped with the speed of the dial-up knob and a few pre-set programs and may appeal to consumers who enjoy these features.
 In addition, it is equipped with a 2 years limited warranty and helpful customer service.

 Is the Vitamix Knockoff Blender Worth Buy?